asrulsibaoel/klops/README.md

 ## Installation
 ### From PyPI
-Using pip is the best option if you want to get the stable version and easier way to install.
+Using pip is the best option if you want to get a stable version and an easier way to install.
 ```bash
 $ pip install klops
 ```
 ### Build From Source
-This is the best way to get the lastest published library, including the experimental version.
+This is the best way to get the latest published library, including the experimental version.

 Clone this repo
 ```bash